An excessively massive thick disc of the enormous edge-on lenticular galaxy NGC7572: Discussion

 From the non-parametric modelling of the stellar LOSVD for the mid-plane spectra we estimated the rotation velocities and radial velocity dispersions of the thin and thick discs in the galactic main plane: $\upsilon_{t} \approx 370$~\kms{} and $\langle\sigma_r^t\rangle\approx90$~\kms\ for the thin disc and $\upsilon_{T} \approx 170$~\kms{} and $\langle\sigma_r^T\rangle\approx170$~\kms\ for the thick disc.
 The high value of $\upsilon_{T}/\sigma_r^T$ argues that the thick disc of \N7572 is a dynamically hot subsystem where the epicyclic approximation is invalid and, therefore $q=\sigma_{\phi}/\sigma_r$ must be treated as a free parameter in the LOSVD modelling.
 For the thick disc we derived $q\approx1$ while for the thin component we fixed it to $q=1/\sqrt{2}$ following the epicyclic approximation, which is valid for a relatively cold thin disc ($\sigma_r \ll \upsilon$).
 Assuming that $q$ does not vary along the $z$ axis and accounting that thick disc line-of-sight velocity dispersion at 4~kpc above the mid-plane is very close to that in the mid-plane value, we conclude that $\sigma_{r}(z)$ for the thick disc of \N7572 is close to constant \citep[similar to the MW according to][]{Mackereth2019}.

-We detected extended wings of the vertical photometric profiles noticeable in the inner part of the disc (the brightness excess at $|z| > 15$~arcsec) not described by the two-component model. \citet{Comeron18} have found similar features in 6~per~cent of their sample (and it is precisely the most massive galaxies) despite using the self-consistent equations to define the vertical profiles and taking into account the diffuse scattered light.
-Although this requires confirmation by numerical models, we believe that this effect can be explained in two ways: (a) the line-of-sight integration of the light from two flaring and not exactly $\sech^2$--like disc components should yield a flux excess, which will be more noticeable at small $R$, as we observe in \N7572; (b) the wings might represent an additional structural component of the disc if we consider a two-stage formation scenario of the vertical disc structure \citep[e.g.][]{CMG97} as the simplest case of a multi-stage scenario, which can, in principle, lead to the formation of three or more disc layers.
+We detected extended wings of the vertical photometric profiles noticeable in the inner part of the disc (the light excess is found at $|z| > 15$~arcsec) not described by the two-component model. \citet{Comeron18} have found similar features in 6~per~cent of their sample (and it is precisely the most massive galaxies) despite using the self-consistent equations to define the vertical profiles and taking into account the diffuse scattered light. \citet{Qu2011} obtained a similar additional stellar excess in the numerical models of thick disc formation through minor mergers.
+Although this requires numerical confirmation, we believe that this effect can be explained in two more ways: (i) the line-of-sight integration of the light from two flaring and not exactly $\sech^2$--like disc components should yield a flux excess, which will be more noticeable at small $R$, as we observe in \N7572; (ii)~the wings might represent an additional structural component of the disc if we consider a two-stage formation scenario of the vertical disc structure \citep[e.g.][]{CMG97} as the simplest case of a multistage scenario, which can, in principle, lead to the formation of three or more disc layers \citep[see also \N4013 in][]{Comeron2011_N4013}.
 The likelihood of such repeated disc formation episodes should be higher for massive galaxies.
 The two main questions to be answered regarding this scenario are ``how much time is needed for each disc formation stage?'' and ``do we have the instrumental sensitivity to obtain observational confirmation of this scenario?''